Published on Tuesday, 19 May 2026 at 8:24:24 AM

 Plantar Fasciitis is one of the most common injuries that people suffer from, especially those who are very active and spend a lot of time on their feet.

-From a clinician's perspective, what’s frustrating is that this type of injury worsens, not because it’s difficult, but because it’s not being managed properly.
+From a clinician's perspective, what’s frustrating is that this type of injury worsens, not because it’s difficult to treat, but because it’s not being treated properly.

 If Plantar Fasciitis is not managed correctly, the pain can become worse, more constant and can start to affect your day-to-day activities.